 Also, on a different note, Henley has funded numerous environmental charity causes and been active in liberal politics his whole life.
 Which is nice and we wanted to flag that up.

-Heather Thomas is a bit of drumming, singing, and multi-instrumentalist tour de force.
+Heather Thomas is a drumming, singing, and multi-instrumentalist tour de force.
 She’s naturally gifted at the lot, having made her name in Seattle before becoming a touring musician.

 She doubles up as a music teacher offering lessons to help improve other drummers’ skill sets, whilst working on her latest albums.

-But she’s one of the most prominent singing drummers on the scene right now, having a total naturally knack for it.
+But she’s one of the most prominent singing drummers on the scene right now, having a natural knack for it.

 At the bottom of this feature, there’s a video of her explaining how she does it.
 With tips for anyone wanting to give it a go.